department-of-veterans-affairs/va.gov-team/products/health-care/coronavirus-chatbot/research/iris-conversation-guide.md

 ## Introduction - 5 minutes

 Thanks for joining us today!
 My name is Rachel and I also have some colleagues on the line observing and taking notes.
-Today we're going to talk about ways to find important information about your experiences with IRIS, the Inquiry Routing & Information System (IRIS) page available at https://iris.custhelp.va.gov/.
-It’s also what you access when you click on ‘Contact Us’ > ‘Ask a Question’ at the top of the va.gov site.
+Today we're going to talk about your experiences with IRIS, the Inquiry Routing & Information System (available at https://iris.custhelp.va.gov/), and ways you use it to find important information.
+IRIS can be accessed by clicking on ‘Contact Us’ > ‘Ask a Question’ at the top of the va.gov site.

 Before we start, a few things I want to mention:

 - This entire session should take about 1 hour.
 I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
 - In this session, we want to hear your honest opinions.
 We are not testing your ability.
-We just want to improve these tools to better meet Veteran's needs.
+We just want to improve these tools to better serve Veteran's needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
 - If for any reason and at any time you want to stop the session, please let me know.
 - Are you comfortable if I record my screen and audio as we talk today?
 We use the recordings to confirm that we have captured your opinions accurately.
 The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly.
 - If yes: Once I start recording, I am going to confirm that you are ok with me recording this session once more.